In Excel, it is very easy to split first, middle, and last names that appear in the same column into separate columns by using different ways.

 To get the middle name, enter this formula into a blank cell:

 Lets see how this complex formula works:

-To extract the middle name, you need to determine the position of both spaces in the name.
-To find the position of the first space, enter this
+To extract the middle name or middle initial, you need to determine the position of both spaces in the full name.
+To find the position of the first space character, enter this

-SEARCH(" ",A2) function in the ‘start_num’ argument and add 1 to start the extraction with the next character.
+SEARCH(" ",A2) function in the ‘start_num’ argument and add 1 to start the extraction from the next character.

 Then, to find out the length of the middle name put this

-SEARCH(" ",A2,SEARCH(" ",A2)+1)-SEARCH(" ",A2)-1 nested function in the ‘num_chars’ argument, which subtracts the position of the 1st space from the position of the 2nd space, and subtracts 1 from the result to get rid of a trailing space.
-This will give you how many characters to extract.
+SEARCH(" ",A2,SEARCH(" ",A2)+1)-SEARCH(" ",A2)-1 nested function in the ‘num_chars’ argument, which subtracts the position of the 1st space from the position of the 2nd space, and subtracts 1 from the result to remove a trailing space.
+The final result will tell you how many characters to extract.

 Now, the MID function with starting position of middle name and number characters to extract separates the middle name from the full name (A2).

 Flash fill is mostly used for automatically filling data of a specific pattern.
 It can also be used to split names.
 It is only available in Excel 2013, 2016, 2019, and 365.